 Demand for scratch-resistant, anti-glare and solar control films is growing with the UK’s strong automotive manufacturing sector.
 Additionally, companies are targeting next-gen electronic display materials, enabling the growing use of transparent conductive films in wearables and AR/VR devices.

 It is also no surprise that the UK’s focus on sustainability and circular economy is driving manufacturers to develop recyclable and bio-based functional films for a diverse and growing range of packaging and consumer goods.
-Tight plastic waste regulations are driving businesses to innovate responsible barrier films, which to replace traditional plastics.
+Tight plastic waste regulations are driving businesses to innovate responsible barrier films, which are replacing traditional plastics.

 Country | CAGR (2025 to 2035) |